Is your pet safe when they travel in the car?

 When did you realise pet travel safety was a problem?

-It’s only when I started this role six years ago that I realised the way people transport their pets was actually quite dangerous.
+It’s only when I started this role I recognised that the way people transport their pets is actually quite dangerous.

 There was a lady who would turn up in a taxi with a cat basket on her lap and I doubt the airbag was switched off.